sijiasiga/Capstone_KG_VoiceAgents/VoiceAgents/DOCUMENTATION/Updates.md

 This document tracks incremental updates and improvements to the VoiceAgents system.

 ---
+## Nov 12th Updates

+### Clinical Validation Feedback Implementation

+**Files:** `nodes/medication.py`, `nodes/appointment.py`

+**Changes:**
+- Fixed medication agent to only discuss the specific medication requested by the user, preventing confusion from displaying all patient medications
+- Added urgent handling for hypoglycemia detection with immediate escalation and actionable guidance (eat fast-acting carbs, immediate nurse transfer)
+- Enhanced triage documentation with detailed probing question framework for fever, severe pain, wound issues, and dizziness
+- Medication filtering logic now extracts drug names from user queries and shows only relevant information

+**Impact:** Agent responses are more focused and clinically appropriate.
+Hypoglycemia is now treated as time-sensitive emergency.
+Clear roadmap for Phase 2 multi-turn probing conversations.

+---
 ## Nov 5th Updates

 ### Policy and Safety Framework